jmdavis/bemgr/README.md

 mount on top of the boot environment.
 So, when you switch between boot environments, those directories are unchanged.

-So, common usage would be to run `bemgr create` from the currently active boot environment to create a new boot environment before making large changes to the OS (e.g. updating the packages which are installed or doing a major OS upgrade).
+So, common usage would be to run `bemgr create` to create a new boot environment from the currently active boot environment before making large changes to the OS (e.g. updating the packages which are installed or doing a major OS upgrade).
 That way, if something goes wrong, it's possible to restore the previous state of the OS by switching to the previous boot environment.

-`bemgr activate` is used to switch to a different boot environment the next time that the computer reboots (and a boot managers will typically give the ability to manually select a boot environment other than the default to boot from).
+`bemgr activate` is used to switch to a different boot environment the next time that the computer reboots (and boot managers will typically give the ability to manually select a boot environment other than the default to boot from).